ehmicky/autoserver/docs/formats.md

 for a full list of supported charsets.
 Common ones include `utf-8`, `utf-16`, `ascii`, `binary`, `base64` and `hex`.

-By default, no charset encoding/decoding is performed.
+By default, no charset decoding is performed.

 # JSON